-A large, well known bank, who the client described as “well established with comparable rates, so we are going with them”, has rejected a home buyer’s loan after almost 90 days in process.
+A potential client chose a large, well known bank.
+The client described them as “well established with comparable rates, so we are going with them”.
+But the bank rejected their loan application after almost 90 days in process.
 The seller has already given extension after extension.
-Now the sellers are furious, the buyer’s are literally in tears, and are asking me to take over the loan and get them to settlement in 7 days.
+Now the sellers are furious.
+The buyer’s are literally in tears.
+They are asking me to take over the loan and get them to settlement in 7 days.
 That is impossible, no one can get a new loan done that fast.
-The husband told me, in tears, that he had to have this house to move into, and that he was desperate for more space for he and his growing family.
+The husband told me, in tears, that he had to have this house to move into.
+He said he was desperate for more space for he and his growing family.

-And last, I had a condo purchase deal where the lender did not even tell the buyer he can’t use the $20,000 seller credit he had negotiated with the seller, to pay for two years of condo fees.
+And last, I had a condo purchase deal where the lender did not even tell the buyer something critical.
+And this is that he can’t use the $20,000 seller credit he had negotiated with the seller to pay for two years of condo fees.
 You can only use a seller credit towards closing costs.
 But he heard what he wanted to hear, because the other lender supposedly had a better rate.
 I am not quite sure how a better rate matters when you are not going to get your mortgage approved.
 And I am not sure how a better rate matters when the lender clearly does not know the underwriting rules!
 He went with them anyway for the lower rate, even when I pointed out their important oversight.
 Do you think there are future problems coming?
 Think he’ll be upset or in tears someday soon?

 There are numerous things to check when shopping for a mortgage, and there are numerous reasons to ask about them.
 Check this link for more.